 “Our job – make a nice, clean wine that reflects the vintage” – James Rowan.

 What is the most popular bottle that you produce?

 James spoke about their Riesling, mentioning that it is an interesting part of their contracted wine business sector.
 The Riesling they produce is sought after by other companies wanting to put their label on it – and that is what they do.
-They make ten-thousand liters a season, and sell it off in sections to different vendors – easy deal.

 Our Favorite Taste –

 We sipped a few (okay, more than a few) different wines with Renee and James in the cellar – some straight from the cylinders.
 We sampled several years, and vintage’s from Riesling to Chardonnay, Rose, to ‘crackling’ Rose… a bit of Sauv.
 GGMag’s favorite was the unreleased 2019 Riesling – we’re still obsessing over it.